 3. business and residence addresses; and

-4. driver’s license numbers;
+4. Driver’s License Number.

 c.
-The names and current addresses of at least three personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under § 10.04(b);
+The names and current addresses of at least three (3) personal references, including one personal reference who was acquainted with the applicant during each period of residence listed under Section 10.03 (b);

 d.
-Current business and residence telephone numbers and all cell phone numbers;
+Current business, residence telephone numbers, and all cell phone numbers;

 e.
 A description of any existing and previous gaming or other business relationships with any Indian tribe, including any ownership interests in the business;